Choose a city closest to you.

-In a post from his blog, Dave Parker, Co-Founder and CEO of Bundled.com and Director of the Seattle Founder Institute, lists his top 6 reasons startups fail to raise capital.
+In a post from his blog, Dave Parker, VP of Product at UP Global and the former Director of the Seattle Founder Institute, lists his top 6 reasons startups fail to raise capital.
 He says, before taking friends and family investments, make sure you aren’t making any of these 6 mistakes.

 Below, Six Reasons Your Startup WON'T Raise Capital has been republished.